Panthera: Characteristics

 In Panthera species, the dorsal profile of the skull is flattish or evenly convex.
 The frontal interorbital area is not noticeably elevated, and the area behind the elevation is less steeply sloped.
-The basicranial axis is nearly horizontal.
+The basic cranial axis is nearly horizontal.
 The inner chamber of the bullae is large, the outer small.
 The partition between them is close to the external auditory meatus.
 The convexly rounded chin is sloping.

-All Panthera species have an incompletely ossified hyoid bone.
-A specially adapted larynx with proportionally larger vocal folds is covered in a large fibro-elastic pad.
-These characteristics enable them to roar.
+All Panthera species have an incompletely ossified hyoid bone and a specially adapted larynx with large vocal folds covered in a fibro-elastic pad; these characteristics enable them to roar.
 Only the snow leopard cannot roar, as it has shorter vocal folds of 9 mm that provide a lower resistance to airflow; it was therefore proposed to be retained in the genus Uncia.

 Panthera species can prusten, which is a short, soft, snorting sound; it is used during contact between friendly individuals.
 The roar is an especially loud call with a distinctive pattern that depends on the species.

 Evolution

-The geographic origin of the Panthera is most likely northern Central Asia.
-Panthera blytheae, the oldest known Panthera species, is similar in skull features to the snow leopard.
-The tiger, snow leopard, and clouded leopard genetic lineages dispersed in Southeast Asia during the Miocene.

 Genetic studies indicate that the pantherine cats diverged from the subfamily Felinae between six and ten million years ago.
 The genus Neofelis is sister to Panthera.

+The geographic origin of the genus Panthera is uncertain, though the earliest known definitive species Panthera principialis is from Tanzania.
+P. blytheae from northern Central Asia, originally described as the oldest known Panthera species, is suggested to have similar skull features to the snow leopard, but subsequent studies have since agreed that it is not a member of or a related species of the snow leopard lineage and that it belongs to a different genus Palaeopanthera.
+The tiger, snow leopard, and clouded leopard genetic lineages likely dispersed in Southeast Asia during the Late Miocene.